-In this activity, students
+In this activity, students:

-- think about trends in their school or community
+- think about trends in their school or community;

-- make predictions about possible voting trends
+- make predictions about possible voting trends;

-- create a concept for how to show the table data effectively, and
+- create a concept for how to show the table data effectively; and

-Voter turnout changes over time.
+Big idea: Voter turnout changes over time.
 It is important to understand voter turnout numbers because participation in elections affects our democracy.

-This activity is designed for a mathematics or data management classroom.
+Subjects: This activity is designed for a mathematics or data management classroom.
 It can also be used in a language arts or social studies classroom.